KyleeMBrown/KyleeMBrown_RESUME/README.md

 - 👋 Hi, I’m @KyleeMBrown
-- 👀 I’m interested in FrontEnd Development, Machine Learning, and Game Dev.
+- 👀 I’m interested in FrontEnd Development, Machine Learning, and Game Dev and more!
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me Kyleebrown.work@gmail.com